Intrauterine insemination (IUI) is usually the first fertility option available for couples who are trying to get pregnant.

 Maintain a healthy weight:

-Weight can influence hormone levels, ovulation, and overall reproductive system balance.
-Even small changes towards a healthy weight can positively impact fertility.
+Weight may influence hormone levels, ovulation, and overall reproductive system balance.
+Maintaining a healthy weight may help support hormonal balance and overall reproductive health.

 Manage stress: